Hooks are a new addition in React 16.8. They let you use state and other React features without writing a class . Hooks are backwards-compatible.

-Read moreWhy I dont use React Hooks?
+Read moreWhy we are using React Hooks?

 Read moreCan React context have state?